naturalis/Custom-databases-DNA-sequences/README.md

 <!-- ABOUT THE PROJECT -->
 ## Project goals

 Using an export from the Dutch Species Register (NSR) with a full taxonomic breakdown, including synonyms and expected species, (see `data/NSR_exports/`) running the python script allows for its list of species to be compared against matching genera extracted using BOLD's Public Data Portal API.
-Filterting to Dutch records only and writing matching/non-matching sequence data to their allocated files (see `data/FASTA_files/`).
-These are then, subsequently, used for the following:
+Filtered on geographic site, accepted names from the NSR will be adopted on matching synonyms, before writing matching/non-matching sequence data to their allocated files (see `data/FASTA_files/`).
+Resulting files are, subsequently, used to:

-- To create a more streamlined data structure which allows us to track all information of the species of interest between the various datasets.
-Making it possible to execute more elaborate querries due to its linked structure.
+- Create a data structure capable of providing highly visual representations and at the same time maintaining integrity of each data set’s origin.
-- To search out and visualize the overlap / gaps between the obtained Public Sequence Data (BOLD) and its reference provided by the Dutch Species Register (NSR).
+- Search out and visualize the overlap / gaps between the obtained Public Sequence Data (BOLD) and a reference provided by the Naturalis Biodiversity center, in correlation to the NSR.
+- Assess the quality and reliability of public sequence data.

 ### Workflow
 ![Workflow](https://github.com/naturalis/Custom-databases-DNA-sequences/blob/master/script/Flowchart.png?raw=true)
+*The general workflow for retrieving sequence data from BOLD, in which corresponding specimen data with sequence records were obtained using an export from the NSR.*

 <!-- GETTING STARTED -->